cemenenkoff/pythonomicon/README.md

 This way, you are always working from the latest version of your code base, and you're be less likely to have to perform a merge later.

 <!-- TOC --><a name="4-organizing-your-workspace"></a>
-# 4 Organizing Your Workspace
+# 4. Organizing Your Workspace
-Adopting virtual environments, Git, and a well-structured folder tree ***streamlines your dev workflow and reduces errors***.
+Adopting virtual environments, Git, and a well-structured folder tree ***streamlines your workflow and reduces errors***.
 These practices are *foundational* for maintaining a clean, manageable, and scalable codebase, so its essential to practice them, even on personal projects.

 <!-- TOC --><a name="41-organizing-the-file-explorer"></a>
 ## 4.1 Organizing the File Explorer